MatchdayGuide

 Liverpool's only 5-star MGallery hotel, housed in a grand former municipal building.
 Features 168 rooms, the Thermae Spa with a 16-metre indoor pool, the Seaforth Restaurant, Palm Court cocktail bar, and Botanic Tearoom for afternoon tea.
 The most luxurious hotel option in the city centre.

-Vibe: Luxury | Rating: 5 stars | Matchday notes: The premium choice in Liverpool.
+Vibe: Luxury | Rating: 5 stars | Matchday: The premium choice in Liverpool.
 Combine a match with the city's finest hotel experience.
 Central location with easy access to Moorfields station for the short train to Sandhills.

 View Hotel →